da99/megauni.ruby/README.md

   * Chat Bots: Activities until friends come online.
   * Outlandish Stranger-to-Stranger, special interest websites.
     * barter, collaboration, etc.
+    * Reputation/Verification (super hero profile)
   * Websites for life:
-    1) Expression/Personality, Reputation/Verification, Status Symbols, Thank Yous
+    Expression/Personality, Status Symbols, Thank Yous
     * Chat bot tells friends to post stuff and entertain you.
     * Chat bot tells people about new websites: citys, bars, etc.
     * Website addons are bought through barter.
-      * HTML5 games w/ content as prizes
     * In other words: website as a collaborative locker, scrap book, timeline/archives, etc.
       The use changes as you change: business card, reputation, status symbol, etc.
       The main use will be as a blog/journal/g+ alternative.
 The novelty is: magazine vs. blog.

 Don't focus on megaUNI itself.
 Only the content/activities.
 This gets mU 2 waves of early adopters: